 Punting Through The Ages

 Is it really a trip to Cambridge if you haven't almost fallen into the River Cam while attempting to punt?
 Punts are flat-bottomed boats, and the act of punting involves propelling the boat by pushing against the river bed with a pole.
-Trust me, it's far trickier (and more entertaining) than it sounds.
+Trust me, punting is far trickier (and more entertaining) than it sounds.

 Whether you punt yourself, or hire a professional, floating down the Cam is a must.
 You'll cruise beneath the famous Mathematical Bridge and the Bridge of Sighs, with a backdrop of elegant college buildings.
 If you choose to go it alone, without the professional punter, remember you’ll need to get down very low to make it under those bridges or you’ll likely end up in the river!